Drivable 3D Gaussian Avatars: Conclusion

-We have proposed \model, a novel approach for reconstructing animatable human avatars enabled by drivable 3D Gaussians rigged with tetrahedral cages.
-Our method shows high-quality results, better than the state of the art using similar input and comparable to approaches using richer information like FFD meshes or images at test time.
-Moreover, our solution shows promising results in geometry and appearance modeling for dynamic sequences without requiring ground truth geometry, thus shortening the data processing time.
+We have proposed \model, a novel approach for reconstructing multi-layered animatable human avatars using tetrahedral cages embedded with 3D Gaussians.
+To transform the rendering primitives from canonical to deformed space, we directly apply the deformation gradient to the 3D Gaussian parametrization, enabling improved avatar modeling.
+Our method's compositional approach enables various forms of localized conditioning, such as using keypoints for facial expressions, and can be extended to other regions like hair, hands, or shoes.
+This capability is essential for creating holistic avatars driven by diverse input signals.
+We have demonstrated high-quality results that surpass state-of-the-art methods with similar model architectures, all while maintaining a lightweight, real-time, and compact approach.

 \paragraph{Acknowledgement} The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting WZ.
-We also want to thank Giljoo Nam for the help with Gaussian visualizations, Anka Chen for very useful conversations about tetrahedrons, and Shoou-I Yu and Robbin Xu for their invaluable help with data processing.
+We also want to thank Giljoo Nam for the help with Gaussian visualizations, and Anka Chen for very useful conversations about tetrahedrons.